pandorasNox/presentations/04-local-kubernetes-development/slides/slides.md

 ## Abstract
 <blockquote style="font-size: .85em; text-align: justify;">
-In a world for developer and **cloud native apps** we should not forget about our local **workflows** to keep the **developer** throuhput smooth and in a flow.
-Since **Kubernetes** gained a lot of traction and is currently right in the center of this debate we shall not miss to grasp a look at its local capabilities, workflows, flaws and it's quirks.
+In a world for developers and **cloud native apps** we should not forget about our local **workflows** to keep the **developer** throughput smooth and in a flow.
+Since **Kubernetes** gained a lot of traction and is currently right in the center of this debate we shall not miss to grasp a look at its local capabilities, workflows, flaws and its quirks.
 </blockquote>

 <!-- ========== ========== ========== -->